-2. Part one: Empowerment by action learning
+Part one: Empowerment by Action Learning

-2.1 INTRODUCTION TO ACTION LEARNING
+1.1 INTRODUCTION TO ACTION LEARNING

-We have designed the training modules according to the concept of action learning (AL) as we work with empowerment by AL. To learn more about the concept of Empowerment, see the SEMPRE Empowerment Handbook.
+We have designed the training modules according to the concept of Action Learning (AL) as we work with empowerment by AL. To learn more about the concept of Empowerment, see the SEMPRE Empowerment Handbook.

-The concept of action learning corresponds very well with the empowerment process and action learning becomes a way of working with empowerment in practice.
-We describe and present the empowerment process as shown in Figure 2.
+The concept of Action Learning corresponds very well with the empowerment process and Action Learning becomes a way of working with empowerment in practice.